dabit3/dynamodb-documentclient-cheat-sheet/README.md

 ## Getting started

 1. Make sure you have the `aws-sdk` JavaScript SDK installed or available in the environment.
-If you are using Lambda, this should already be available.
+If you are using AWS Lambda, this should already be available.

 ```sh
 npm install aws-sdk